mckinneyfamilyfoundation/mckinneyfamilyfoundation.org/src/index.md

 mission:
   title: Our Mission
   summary: McKinney Family Foundation (MFF) is committed to building an environmentally
     sustainable future for every Hoosier.
-Through strategic partnerships, MFF advocates for environmental justice, seeks to conserve natural resources, and empower Indiana communities to live in a healthier, more prosperous, and more sustainable manner.
   buttonText: Our Focus Areas
   buttonUrl: "/focus-areas"
   image: "/images/sunrise.jpg"